nubsuki/PteroPal/README.md

 - – All active servers are shut down to free resources.
 - – Backup process starts, uploading specific folders to Google Drive.

-The bot automatically checks the server status every 1 minutes and handles backup and shutdown at 4:00 AM Sri Lanka time.
+The bot automatically checks the server status every 1 minutes and handles backup and shutdown them to backup.

 ## License